Coranavirus deaths rise by 36 in state, 8 in Palm Beach County; cases surge

 Worldwide

-The U.S. represented 24.3 percent of the 4,669 additional deaths and 28.3 percent of the world total Tuesday though its population is only 4.3 percent of the global total.
-On Monday, the increased deaths were 3,014.
+The U.S. represented 22.0 percent of the 4,929 additional deaths through Wednesday night GMT and 28.2 percent of the world total though its population is only 4.3 percent of the global total.
+On Tuesday, the increased deaths were 4,669.

+Mexico has moved into seventh place, passing Germany on Saturday and Belgium on Sunday, then another 470 deaths Monday.
+The nation has risen from 6,090 to 11,729 in two weeks.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 561 new deaths after 254 Monday.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 554 Wednesday after 561 Tuesday.
 Often, one nation recorded those numbers in one day.

-France reported 107 more deaths after 31 deaths Monday, far lower than the record of 1,438 on April 15.
-Spain, which has been adjusting its totals because of duplicates, reported no new deaths for a total of 27,127.
+France reported 81 more deaths after 107 deaths Tuesday, far lower than the record of 1,438 on April 15.
+Spain, which has been adjusting its totals because of duplicates, reported 1 new death for a total of 27,128.

-Mexico moved has moved into seventh place, passing Germany on Saturday and Belgium on Sunday, reporting reporting 470 late Tuesday after 237 Monday.
-The nation has risen from 5,666 to 10,637 in two weeks.

-China, the original epicenter, reported zero new deaths Wednesday – the last one reported was April 26 -- and 1 cases.
-China dropped to 16th as Peru moved up with 133 more deaths.
+No. 16 China, the original epicenter, reported zero new deaths Thursday – the last one reported was April 26 -- and 1 case.

-Sweden, which has been doing "herd immunity," reported 65 more deaths with 4,468 as well as 775 new cases for 18th.
-Neighboring Norway reported 1 death -- after five days in a row of now fatalities, for a total of 237 as well as 9 more cases.
+Sweden, which has been doing "herd immunity," reported 74 more deaths with 4,542 as well as 2,214 new cases after 775 Tuesday and the previous record of 812 on April 24.
+Neighboring Norway reported 0 deaths -- for the second day in a row -- for a total of 237 as well as 22 more cases.

 Scripps Only Content 2020